Attract More Wildlife Through Timber Management

 Mississippi Board of Registration for Foresters

-By A. Brady Self, Assistant Extension Professor, and James D. Floyd, former Extension Associate, Forestry, from an earlier edition by Robert Daniels, retired Extension Professor, and James Miller, retired Extension Outreach Research Scientist.
+By A. Brady Self, PhD, Assistant Extension Professor, Forestry.
+From an earlier edition by Robert Daniels, retired Extension Professor, and James Miller, retired Extension Outreach Research Scientist.
+Photos by A. Brady Self.